sarah-zhan/house_price_prediction/README.md

 - In the termianl, run `python3 predict.py` to start your server.
 You might just need `python yourfilename.py`
 - open another terminal to run your `test.py` with `python3 test.py`.
 Or you might just need `python test.py`.
 If it shows `{'price': xxxx}`, the model and server are working. a sample house information is in the test file.
 - `Ctrl + c` to end the server

+## Use the service to generate Kaggle competition results
+- `test.ipynb` show how to generate the final results in csv format
+- method: read data to dataframe, the cleaning process
+- get ids, saleprice array
+- write the final results to csv
+- upload your csv and check your score and ranking 😊 my first 2 tries are the same: 0.146; there is no difference if you round the number or not.
+- definitely need more tunings, if you want to rank higher **You should be proud of yourself with this compitition.**